The icon indicates free access to the linked research on JSTOR.

 But as Nella Larsen discovered in the 1920s, American libraries codified and preserved knowledge classification systems that contributed to the oppression of members of Black communities.
 Soon rose the freedom libraries, undermining those systems and building safe spaces for Black Americans tor read and learn.
 And let’s not overlook those bold librarians of the 1970s who found a way to challenge a card catalogue that aligned homosexuality with deviance.

-Libraries are important for all these reasons and more, and we invite to read some of our favorite JSTOR Daily stories that have featured them.
+Libraries are important for all these reasons and more, and we invite you to read some of our favorite JSTOR Daily stories that have featured them.

 November 29, 2023